MNOWAK1234/INF-AI_JupyterNotebooks/SiAD/ReadMe.md

-# Statistical Analysis
+# Term 4: SiAD (Statistics and Data Analysis)

-Jupyter notebook: Exploration and analysis of fatal car accidents in America
+- **Project**: Exploration and Analysis of Fatal Car Accidents in America